 If you have an immune system disorder, your body doesn’t adequately produce the antibodies needed to fight off infection and diseases.
+If you have an immune system disorder, you may be wondering what conditions qualify for disability?
 There are dozens of kinds of immune system disorders, but they are usually classified as primary or acquired.
 You need to understand the differences between the two.

 Primary Immune System Disorders

 A primary immune deficiency disorder exists from birth and are usually genetic, so they have been inherited.
 These disorders are usually diagnosed and identified as soon as the individual is born or during early childhood.

 There are about 100 primary immune system disorders, but many of them are very rare.
 Most of these disorders are caused by a lack of antibodies.

 - B lymphocyte deficiencies are a condition that exist in many different forms.
 These might include anemia, rheumatoid arthritis, infections throughout various systems of the body, and on occasion, cancer.

 - X-linked agammaglobulinemia is a disorder that affects only males and leads to infections of the lungs, skin, throat, nose, and ear.